 This Paper does not constitute a due diligence inspection and does not replace it.
 Furthermore, the Paper is also not intended to determine the value of the Royalties for the specific investor, and it does not constitute legal advice or opinion.

-1 On 17 May 2017, NewMed Energy merged with the partnership Avner Oil Exploration - Limited Partnership ("Avner") and as a result, Avner partnership was stricken off with no dissolution.
+1 On 17 May 2017, NewMed Energy merged with the partnership Avner Oil Exploration - Limited Partnership ("Avner") and as a result, the Avner partnership was struck off without dissolution.